Chibale Zambia: religion kupupa

 Ishuko and ishamo

 The purpose of all kupupa is to be granted ishuko and to prevent or resolve ishamo.
-Ishuko is the state in which one is able to obtain things from the mpanga1People who do not regard ishuko as the result of a good relation with the spirit world, often use the word in the sense of ‘good luck’ or ‘chance’..
+Ishuko is the state in which one is able to obtain things from the mpanga1People who do not regard ishuko as the result of a good relationship with the spirit world, often use the word in the sense of ‘good luck’ or ‘chance’..
 And, ishamo is the opposite state.
 Mpanga lyankana: the mpanga refuses me.

 The following three terms are used to describe the types of kupupa.